top of page

 Advocacy & Teaching

-Dr. Owusu-Boakyewaa also serves as a Professor at Missional University, teaching immigrant and refugee social work.
-She frequently speaks at regional and national events on mental health, equity, and cross-cultural engagement.
+Dr. Owusu-Boakyewaah is a Professor of Social Ministry at Missional University, where she teaches courses in immigrant and refugee social work, cultural competencies, and health and aging.
+She also speaks at regional and national events on mental health, equity, and cross-cultural engagement, advocating for inclusive care and stronger support systems for immigrant communities.

 Education